-Minimum standard = 80% overall score and 50% minimum in each of sections 1 through 14.
 SCSA Supplemental Section

-Actual Points X 100 = % Section Name Possible Points Actual Points Standard Achieved
+Section Number Section Name Possible Points Actual Points Standard Achieved

-Physical Conditions 18 Y / N
+SS1 Physical Conditions 18 Y/N

-Standard Achieved Yes No SS2 Harassment 8 Y / N
+SS2 Harassment 8 Y/N

-SS3 Committees 12 Y / N
+SS3 Committees 12 Y/N

 Auditor Comments

-Auditor Signature SS1 SS1
+SS1

-Senior Company Officer Name SS2
+SS2

-Senior Company Officer Signature SS3
+SS3

-% E Each supplemental section must attain a minimu ım of 50% to me et the SCSA cer tification standards.
+Each supplemental section must attain a minimum of 50% to meet the SCSA certification

-Goal For Next Audit

-Guidelines for Completing Your Executive Summary Mandatory Information General Guidelines A description of the audit tool - "SCSA National Standard Safety Program Evaluation Tool using the three-step process of observation, documentation and interview".
+Guidelines for Completing g Your Executive Summary Mandatory Information General Guidelines A description of the audit tool - "SCSA National Standard Safety Program Evaluation Tool using the three-step process of observation, documentation and interview".
 Thank the auditee for the opportunity to conduct the audit.
 The location of all worksites included in the audit.
 Remain positive throughout.
-The total number of interviews conducted; how many were managers, how many were workers.
-How many of the total interviews are workers from contractors .
+The total number of interviews conducted; how many were managers, how many were employees.
+How many of the total interviews are employees from contractors .
 Reinforce the importance of management support.
 The date or dates of the audit.
 Do not reference the Certificate of Recognition in the audit summary.
 The audit is only one step in several required for COR.
 Describe the sections or aspects of the safety program that were revealed by the audit as being handled very well .
 Do not discuss auditor involvement (if any) in development of the program being audited.
 Auditors should be temporarily detached while auditing.
 Describe the sections or aspects of the safety program that were revealed by the audit as requiring improvement .
 When the executive summary is complete, conduct a closeout meeting with the auditee.
 Reveal the mark obtained and whether or not the standard has been achieved.
 Explain when necessary.
 Ask for an action plan based on the audit to be developed, implemented and a copy forwarded to the SCSA within (30) days.
 When the summary is written on a separate document ensure that the auditor and the senior company officer both sign and date it.